Dr Sajed Chowdhury is Marie Skłodowska-Curie Postdoctoral Researcher at the Centre for the Arts in Society.

 Description of my research

 My primary field of research is Renaissance literature, specializing in early modern women’s writing, manuscript cultures and the history of science.
-I have published in these areas in the journals, ‘Textual Cultures’, ‘Women’s Writing’ and ‘The Seventeenth Century’ (forthcoming, April 2019).
+I have published in these areas in the journals, ‘Textual Cultures’, ‘Women’s Writing’, ‘The Seventeenth Century’ and ‘Early Modern Women: An Interdisciplinary Journal’.

 Prior to joining LUCAS, I was European Research Council Postdoctoral Researcher (2014-18) for ‘RECIRC: The Reception and Circulation of Early Modern Women’s Writing, 1550-1700’ (https://recirc.nuigalway.ie/) and Modern Humanities Research Association Fellow (2013-14) for the ‘Catalogue of English Literary Manuscripts 1450-1700' (https://www.celm-ms.org.uk/).